Retirement Accounts

 Rollover IRAs

-There are advantages of doing this, such as moving money from an employer sponsored to an individual retirement account to have more control over the investments, consolidating funds to achieve better investment options, or moving the money to a less restrictive IRA, whether it’s to have easier access to the money or not have income limits.
+Rollover IRAs are traditional IRAs that receive funds from another retirement account before you can remove money without penalty at 59½ years old.
+There are advantages of doing this, such as moving money from an employer sponsored to an individual retirement account to have more control over the investments or moving the money to a less restrictive IRA, whether it’s to have easier access to the money or not have income limits.

 Most payments you receive from a retirement plan or IRA before this age can be “rolled over” by depositing the payment in another retirement plan or IRA within 60 days.
+The money can also be rolled over by having the distribution go directly to the new account.
+You can roll over all or part of any distribution except:

-• Required minimum distributions due that year;
+• Required minimum distributions;

 • Loans treated as a distribution;